sidakssingh/CapitalYou-Card/backend/ml model/README.md

-# Merchant Category Model (very simple)
+# Merchant Category Model (simple and clear)

 Overview

-This folder has a small model that learns to put a merchant name into a category.
+This folder holds a small model that learns to put a merchant name into a category.
 For example, it learns that "Starbucks" is "Dining" and that "Walmart" is "Retail".

 Training

-- I trained the model using the file `train/train_data.csv`.
+- The model is trained from the file `train/train_data.csv`.
-- To train it run:
+- To train the model run:

 ```bash
 python train.py
 ```

+- Steps and method names used in `train.py` and why they are used:
+  - `preprocess_merchant_series`: cleans merchant names.
+It lowercases text, removes separators like `-` or `_`, and collapses spaced letters so `H-E-B`, `H E B`, and `HEB` are the same.
+This makes matching more reliable.
+  - `TfidfVectorizer` (word): creates word n-gram features with `analyzer='word'` and `ngram_range=(1,2)`.
+This captures whole words and short phrases.
+  - `TfidfVectorizer` (char_wb): creates character n-gram features with `analyzer='char_wb'` and `ngram_range=(3,5)`.
+This helps with typos and rare names.
+  - `FeatureUnion`: combines the word and character features so the model sees both kinds of signals.
+  - `LogisticRegression` (`base_clf`): the classifier that learns to map features to categories.
+  - `CalibratedClassifierCV`: wraps the classifier to calibrate `predict_proba` outputs so confidence matches reality better when there is enough data.
+  - `train_test_split`: splits data with `test_size=0.2` to keep a held-out test set for quick checks.
+  - `joblib.dump`: saves the trained pipeline to `models/merchant_category_model.pkl`.
+  - The training script also writes `models/merchant_names.json` which is a canonical list of merchants used for fuzzy matching at inference time.

+What is saved

-- The model is saved to `models/merchant_category_model.pkl`.
+- The trained pipeline is saved to `models/merchant_category_model.pkl`.
+- A list of canonical merchant names is saved to `models/merchant_names.json` for fuzzy matching.

 Testing